AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/add-extensions.md

 > * Platform Launch Server Side is now **[[!DNL event forwarding]](https://experienceleague.adobe.com/docs/experience-platform/tags/event-forwarding/overview.html)**
 > * Edge configurations  are now **[[!DNL datastreams]](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/datastreams.html)**

-Launch is a platform that allows Adobe and third-party vendors to create extensions to make it easy to deploy their solutions through Launch.
-An extension is a package of code that extends the Launch interface and client functionality.
+Tags allows Adobe and third-party vendors to create extensions to make it easy to deploy their solutions.
+An extension is a package of code that extends the Data Collection interface and client functionality.
 Extensions give you the ability to choose only the parts of the Adobe Experience Platform Mobile SDK that you need for your specific app.
-You can think of Launch as an operating system, and extensions are the apps you use to achieve your tasks.
+You can think of tags as an operating system, and extensions are the apps you use to achieve your tasks.

 Since you will be implementing the Adobe solutions (e.g. Target, Analytics, and Audience Manager), you will add the necessary extensions required to support them.

 >[!WARNING]
 >
->Adding and removing Extensions in mobile Launch properties requires you to update your app.
-This is different from web Launch properties, in which you can add or remove extensions at any time, without having to update your website.
+>Adding and removing Extensions in mobile tags properties requires you to update your app.
+This is different from web tags properties, in which you can add or remove extensions at any time, without having to update your website.

 ## Prerequisites

-Your Launch user account needs permission to "Manage Extensions" in order to complete this lesson.
+Your tags user account needs permission to "Manage Extensions" in order to complete this lesson.
 If you are unable to complete any of these steps because the user interface options are not available to you, reach out to your Experience Cloud Administrator for access.
-For more information on Launch permissions, see [the documentation](https://experienceleague.adobe.com/docs/experience-platform/tags/admin/user-permissions.html).
+For more information on tags permissions, see [the documentation](https://experienceleague.adobe.com/docs/experience-platform/tags/admin/user-permissions.html).

 You will need the following solution details: